 This is made possible by an article-processing charge (APC) that covers the range of publishing services we provide.
 The APC, payable when your manuscript is editorially accepted and before publication, is charged to either you, or your founder, institution or employer.

-APC of 120 Euros per article up to 10 pages is introduced for all manuscripts accepted for publication in the JOURNAL OF APPLIED ENGINEERING SCIENCE.
-Cost for every next page is additional 24 Euros.
+Since July 1st 2018 APC of 350 Euros per article is introduced for all manuscripts accepted for publication in the JOURNAL OF APPLIED ENGINEERING SCIENCE.

 Submission of the